 Roy reacted to stimuli and responded.
 It was Roy, he had the memories, movements, and predilections.
-His memory ended at the day the Wizard visited him in the hospital.
+His memory ended on the day the Wizard visited him in the hospital.
 ROII or Roy was more than a suitable partner for the Wizard.
 He was able to act and react independently from the Wizard, and he was able to master his weapon and flight systems.

 POWERS: Being an artificial life-form/android of sorts, R.O.I.I. has superhuman senses, superhuman stamina, reflexes, speed, agility, strength, superhuman analytical capabilities, and the ability to process information and make calculations with superhuman speed and accuracy.
 He has flight capabilities via the rockets built into his feet.
 He has lasers mounted in his eyes and a sonic disruptor fixed in his mouth.

 Rueben Red was a young orphan who ran away from the orphanage.
 He hid out in an old mansion but discovered it was his ancestor’s home.
-His ancestors still haunted the mansion as ghosts, all sharing the same name as their descendant, and wanted to help him.
+His ancestors still haunted the mansion as ghosts, all sharing the same name as their descendants, and wanted to help him.
 For years he stayed at the mansion.
 He got married and had a daughter named Ruby.

 His daughter grew to be a bright young lady and went on to university in Oxford.
-She enjoyed a good stay as an above average student when she received horrible news: Her parents had died.
+She enjoyed a good stay as an above-average student when she received horrible news: Her parents had died.
 She moved back home to settle her affairs.